aerojs/aero/lib/readme.md

 Thank you for taking your time looking at the source code for the Aero framework.
-It is a project that I made mostly for myself because I wanted a server that was flexible enough to support dynamic routes - a feature that Express was (or still is?) lacking.
+It is a project that I made mostly for myself because I wanted a server that was flexible enough to support dynamic routes - a feature that Express was *or still is?* lacking.
 Performance was not my original motivation to write this framework.
-It just accidentally turned out to be very fast, doing things efficiently and and always adhering to DRY rules.
+It just accidentally turned out to be very fast, doing things efficiently and always adhering to DRY rules.

 Source Code Guide